Thematic Analysis Software: How It Works & Why You Need It (2020)

-What if there was a more efficient, less expensive way to learn from your customer feedback?
+Is there a more efficient, less expensive way to derive insight your customer feedback?
 There is, and it's called thematic analysis software.

 - Why you need thematic analysis software

 Thematic analysis is a form of qualitative data analysis.
 The output of the analysis is a list of themes mentioned in text.
 These themes are discovered by analyzing word and the sentence structures.

 Thematic analysis vs. sentiment analysis

 How can businesses use thematic analysis software?
 For example, for finding themes in customer feedback.
 Do they rate comfort over affordability?
-Would they rather pay more for faster service?
+Would they pay more for faster service?
 Thematic analysis software can help you find (and act on) those answers.

 Here’s how thematic analysis software automatically analyzes customer feedback to identify and extract themes.